English billiards: Other rules

 After a losing hazard, play continues in-hand from the "D".
 When playing from in-hand, a striker must touch a ball or cushion out of baulk before striking a ball in baulk.

-If playing in-hand and all balls on the table are in baulk, and contact is not made with any ball, this is a miss; 2 points are awarded to the opponent, who must play from where the balls have come to rest.
+If playing in-hand and all balls on the table are in baulk, and contact is not made with any ball, this is a miss, but not a foul because all balls are in baulk, and a cushion was required to make the shot; 2 points are awarded to the opponent, who must play from where the balls have come to rest.

 If an opponent's cue ball is potted, it remains off the table until it is that opponent's turn to play, when it is returned to that player, who may play it in-hand from the "D".
-There is one exception to this rule: only 15 hazards in a row may be played, after which a cannon is needed to continue the break.
-If only the red ball is on the table at the start of the break (meaning a cannon cannot be made), then after 15 hazards the opponent's ball must be placed on the "brown spot".
+There is one exception to this rule: If the striker has made 15 consecutive hazards, the non-striker's ball must be spotted before the next shot, in the Middle of the Baulk-line or, if that spot is occupied, on the right-hand corner of the "D", as viewed from baulk.
 It becomes a "line ball" and may not be played directly from baulk.
+This is because if it were not spotted, there would be no legal play possible.

 If the cue ball is touching an object ball, then the balls must be respotted: red on its spot and opponent's ball in the centre spot, with the striker to play from in-hand.

 Matches held under professional regulations include a rule forcing the player to execute a shot in a way to have his cue ball cross the baulk line, heading towards the baulk cushion, once between 80 and 99 points in every 100 in a running break.